 Metal plate Cuisses were popular in the 14th Century.
 In the 15th Century overlapping lames or scales advanced the Cuisses by making them more flexible.
 The people who made Cuisses were called Kissers.

-Greaves also known as Jambs were plate armour for the lower leg that have some similarity to shin pads worn by modern day footballers.
+Greaves known as Jambs were plate armor for the lower leg that has some similarity to shin pads worn by modern-day footballers.
 Medieval Knights wore Greaves around the 13th Century, although they did not get the name until the 14th century.

 Greaves could be designed in one or two pieces to protect the back and front of the lower legs and were tied or buckled together.
 Greaves could also be designed to fit over the instep or ankles of a medieval knight.

 Tassets could also be called Taces.
 Historians describe them as being like a “lobster tail”.
-Also described as a “skirt of armour”.
+Also described as a “skirt of armor”.
 Popular in the 15th century.